stadium-software/filter-grid/README.md

 # Filter Grid Generator <!-- omit in toc -->

-A module filters a JSON dataset on the client-side.
+A module to generate a grid of filters and filter a JSON dataset client-side.
 Use with smaller datasets.
 This module enables for four functions:

 1. Generating filters grids
 2. Applying sets of filters to datasets